Areas of Specialization

 B.Sc. in Pure and Applied Biology; Chelsea College, University of London

-Dr. Sunter's lab explores various aspects of host-pathogen interactions using geminiviruses, an emergent group of plant single-stranded DNA viruses that cause devastating disease in food crops worldwide.
+The Sunter laboratory explores aspects of host-pathogen interactions using geminiviruses.
 Geminiviruses are a significant threat to food security worldwide and current control measures include limiting vector populations using pesticides, which is a significant health concern, as pesticides work by disrupting nervous system function.
-Thus, the lab's work has potential implications for alternative ways of controlling geminivirus infections is warranted to reduce the incidence of geminivirus disease.
+The lab’s work has potential implications in the development of alternative ways to reduce the incidence of geminivirus disease.

-The lab utilizes model plants as well as agriculturally relevant crops as genetic models to study host-pathogen interactions, such as transcriptional regulation, transcriptional and post-transcriptional gene silencing (RNAi), and host immunity.
-They use multidisciplinary approaches that include cell and molecular biology, genomics, bioinformatics, and computational analysis.
-Skills developed in the lab involve cell culture, DNA/RNA and protein purification, fluorescence and confocal microscopy, gene expression studies, and mutational analysis.
+The lab utilizes model plants (Arabidopsis and Tobacco) as well as agriculturally relevant crops (Tomato, Sugar Beet, and Spinach) as genetic models to study host-pathogen interactions, such as transcriptional regulation, transcriptional and post-transcriptional gene silencing (RNAi), and host immunity.
+The lab uses multidisciplinary approaches that include cell and molecular biology, genomics, bioinformatics, and computational analysis.
+Skills developed in the lab involve cell culture, DNA/RNA and protein purification, fluorescence and confocal microscopy, RNASeq, gene expression studies, and mutational analysis.
 Trainees are introduced to the design and conduct of experiments and statistical approaches for data analysis.

 Click here for a list of publications.